Jiahui Chen

 Fayetteville, AR 72701

-I am an assistant professor in the Department of Mathematical Sciences at the University of Arkansas, Fayetteville, Arkansas.
-Prior to that I was a visiting assistant professor in the Department of Mathematics at Michigan State University, East Lansing, Michigan working with Prof. Guo-Wei Wei.
-I have my Ph.D. at Southern Methodist University, Dallas, Texas in 2019, advised by Prof. Weihua Geng.
+I am an assistant professor in the Department of Mathematical Sciences at the University of Arkansas, Fayetteville.
+Before joining Arkansas, I was a visiting assistant professor in the Department of Mathematics at Michigan State University, where I worked with Prof. Guo-Wei Wei.
+I received my Ph.D. in mathematics from Southern Methodist University in 2019, advised by Prof. Weihua Geng.

 I am currently supported by NSF-DMS 2514195 and NIH-R01 AI164266.